ericdwang/writelab-webextension/README.md

 Click on any editable area (`textarea` or `contenteditable=true`), and a WriteLab icon should show up in the bottom right corner.
 Click it to create a public draft or a document for yourself if logged in.

+## License

+    Copyright (C) 2017 Eric Wang
+    Copyright (C) 2017 WriteLab, Inc.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.